7 Best Catfish Rigs To Buy Now

 - Barrel Swivel: this can be used to avoid line twist.

-- Three-way Brass Swivel: It should have three twisted wire eyes with a collar.
+- Three-way Black Nickel Swivel: It should have three twisted wire eyes with a collar.

 - Hook: It all depends on your choice, but personally; I prefer Treble hooks for catfishing.